greymd/teip/README.md

 1 _ 3 _ 5
 ```

-Of course, it can also be used for the `-r` option.
+Of course, it can also be used for the `-og` option.

 ```bash
 $ printf 'AAA\n123\nBBB\n' | teip -vr '\d+' -- sed 's/./@/g'